Make compare more functional

 Probably a checkbox checked by default would be a good start + some text explaning how the diffs are different

-#14 Updated by Redmine Integration about 3 years ago
+#14 Updated by Redmine Integration over 3 years ago

 Commit 8e9f93ec94b2 by Marcin Kuzminski email@example.com on default branch references this issue. https://internal-code.rhodecode.com/rhodecode-enterprise-ce/changeset/8e9f93ec94b2214b5c48738fd3af551a41e2b5ef

-#15 Updated by Redmine Integration about 3 years ago
+#15 Updated by Redmine Integration over 3 years ago

 pullrequest merged by marcink (status: approved). https://internal-code.rhodecode.com/rhodecode-enterprise-ce/pull-request/2833